andsmedeiros/uevloop/README.md

 The basic resolution variable is the feed in timer frequency.
 Having this update too sporadically will cause events scheduled to differing moments to be indistinguishable regarding their schedule (*e.g.*: most of the time, having the timer increment every 100ms will make any events scheduled to moments with less than 100ms of difference to each other to be run in the same runloop).

-A good value for the timer ISR frequency is usually between 1 kHz - 200 Hz, but depending on your requirements and available resources it can be less.
+A good value for the timer ISR frequency is usually between 1 kHz - 200 Hz, but depending on project requirements and available resources it can be less.
 Down to around 10 Hz is still valid, but precision will start to deteriotate quickly from here on.

 There is little use having the feed in timer ISR run at more than 1 kHz, as it is meant to measure milliseconds.
 Software timers are unlikely to be accurate enough for much greater frequencies anyway.